Set up your Apple ID iCloud settings on Mac

 Keychain: If Keychain is turned on and an Options button appears, you are not using two-factor authentication, but an older form of security.
 To set up and use the newer two-factor authentication, see Use two-factor authentication for security on your Mac, iOS devices and iPadOS devices.
 To continue using your previous security method, click Options to specify whether your iCloud Security Code can be used to approve iCloud Keychain on new devices.
 You also specify the iCloud Security Code and the phone number used to verify your identity.

 If “Waiting for approval” appears below Keychain, click Options to enter your iCloud Security Code instead of approving this Mac from another device.

 Find My Mac: If “Location Services is off” appears below Find My Mac, click Details, then follow the onscreen instructions to locate this Mac using another Mac or device.
-You can also turn on Offline Finding to locate your device using a Bluetooth connection, even when your device isn’t connected to Wi-Fi or a mobile network.
+You can also turn on Find My Network to locate your device using a Bluetooth connection, even when your device isn’t connected to Wi-Fi or a mobile network.
 See Set up Find My.